Breadcrumb

 • A Federal Work-Study Eligibility Notification is used to “register” you for Work-Study.
 Visit UCR Handshake to print an Federal Work-Study Eligibility Notification, and take it with you to the interview.
 One Eligibility Notification must be completed and submitted to Financial Aid for each position you obtain.

 • If this is an on-campus work-study position, you will not need a Letter of Clearance.
-However you will still need to fill out the Work-Study New Hire form found on the Career Center or Financial Aid website.
+However you will still need to fill out the Work-Study New Hire Form found on the Career Center or Financial Aid website.
 This form will automatically initiate a process to complete a Student Employment Contract through DocuSign.
 You will be asked to attach a copy of your job description found in Handshake and your Federal Work-Study Eligibility Notification.
 Once you’ve electronically signed this employment contract, your supervisor will be notified to complete their portion.
 For off-campus work-study positions, the Letter of Clearance is the final step of the process.
 You will still go through the same process as detailed above and then await an email from the Financial Aid Office with the Letter of Clearance to inform you and your supervisor that you are ready to start working.
 Your supervisor will determine your start date after receiving this email.
 Feel free to refer to hiring process outlined in these instructions.

 • Yes, each job description on UCR Handshake will provide details about the placement location.